cektor/RevLix/README.md

 # RevLix - Data Recovery Linux
 RevLix is a powerful data recovery tool developed to recover deleted files on Linux systems.
 This program uses the PhotoRec infrastructure and provides a graphical user interface (GUI) for PhotoRec.

+NOTE: Thanks to [A. Serhet KILIÇOĞLU (Shampuan)](https://github.com/shampuan) for his great efforts in development and design.

 <h1 align="center">RevLix Logo</h1>

 <p align="center">